-The triangular wedge shaped chassis mount comes away in 1 piece, seperated from the mount.
+The metal, wedge shaped chassis bracket comes away in 1 piece, separated from the rubber mount.

-Once the chassis bracket has been removed it's much easier to undo the transmission nuts and remove the 2nd bracket and mount together.
+Once the chassis bracket has been removed it's much easier to undo the transmission nuts from below the car and remove the 2nd metal bracket and rubber mount together as one.

-With the 2 brackets and mount removed from the car you can seperate rubber mount from the bracket more easily.
+With the 2 brackets and mount removed from the car you can separate rubber mount from the bracket more easily.

 There are 2 14mm nuts on one side, 1 17mm nut on the other.

 With the old mount removed you can reverse the above process with the new mount, attaching it to the transmission-side bracket.

 Attach the transmission bracket first, then the chassis bracket.
 The chassis bracket allows for some positioning before being secured.
 Note that the middle nut's inner diameter is slightly smaller than the others (though all nuts are 17mm).

 Once done, remove the jack and replace the wheel ensuring to only slightly tighten the lug nuts.

 Once the car is back on the ground tighten the lug nuts completly.